Accessible Transportation Standard Regulation

 • Helpful Transit Drivers, Concerns on Safety, Apps and Parallel Systems

-by CDN, about 1 year ago
+by CDN, over 1 year ago

 I live with multiple disabilities and struggle with accessibility all around.
 It is challenging and difficult to access or get set up with Transit-Plus.
 I can't afford a credit card, so this leaves out taxi service, ride sharing service among many others.